kurtsansom/dispatch/docs/rt_sc_radau.rst

 point :math:`\mu=1` is always included.

-This has the advantage that no :math:`\phi`-integration (integration over azimuth) is needed for that inclination, which also generallt carries the largest specific radiation intensity.
+This has the advantage that no :math:`\phi`-integration (integration over azimuth) is needed for that inclination, which also generally carries the largest specific radiation intensity.

 .. toctree::